 Banana, peanut butter, cocoa powder, and collagen peptides are a must in our breakfast bowls.

-The collagen peptides add no flavor whatsoever, but I love adding it for a bit more protein, plus the skin, joints, and nail health benefits.
-We buy and use this brand and haven’t turned back since adding it into our diets.
+The collagen peptides add no flavor whatsoever, but I love adding a good amount of protein, plus the skin, joints, and nail health benefits.

 What you need for chocolate peanut butter overnight oats